 The personal injury lawyers at the Buckfire Law Firm represent victims of bicycle accidents on streets, highways, and roadways.

 In addition to traditional bicycles, we also help people injured riding other types of cycles, including adult trikes, recumbent bikes, and tandem bicycles.

-For many people, cycling is a great form of exercise and for others, it is their primary mode of transportation.
+For many people, cycling is a great form of exercise.
+For others, it is the primary mode of transportation.

 In many cities, riding a bike to work is easier, faster, and much cheaper than driving a car.